 When it comes to diverse spend, there are typically two main supplier categories: tier-1 and tier-2.
 Both of them are critical for supply chain success.
 Tier-1 suppliers, also known as prime suppliers, are those businesses that directly sell products and services to a buyer, while tier-2 provide tier-1 suppliers with the products and/or services that are sold to that buyer.

-The Importance of Increased Multi-Tier Diverse Spend Reporting Visibility
+The Importance of Increased Tier-1 Tier-2 Diversity Spend Reporting Visibility

 Implementing multi-tier diverse spend into your procurement practices is one of the best practices to recognize and advocate for underrepresented minority groups as well as diversify the supplier’s workforce.
 The following points are your competitive advantages if you have transparent multi-tier diverse spend data.

 Scale Your Supplier Diversity Program

 If you’re looking for ways to increase your diverse spend towards meeting the organization’s procurement goals, tracking beyond your tier 1 diverse spend is the ultimate solution.
 With full visibility and control, procurement teams not only save a lot of time and money to expand their program but also be able to look at their impacts in a broader view.